DOES GOD ANSWER PRAYER?

 Then there is the ethical question of why a god requires people to have sufficient faith before it answers their prayers.
 If a person prays to God, then this indicates they must have some degree of faith.
 If God has the capacity to save a dying child and has been requested to do so then, irrespective of the degree of faith of the parents, God has a moral duty to act.

-Be this as it may, the
+Be this as

 prayer is evident when we examine history.
 For example, in Medieval